Whatnoww/Signal-Assistant/README.md

 - Basically all from Signal-JW

 ## Contributing Bug reports
 We use GitHub for bug tracking.
-Please search the existing issues for your bug and create a new one if the issue is not yet tracked!
+Only report issues that happen here if they also happen on the stock client.

 https://github.com/signalapp/Signal-Android/issues